avishek-sen-gupta/cobol-rekt/README.md

 Most of the tasks in this category are meant to be used as part of a larger analysis workflow, and thus do not have any filesystem outputs.
 All the analyses use JGraphT's ```DefaultDirectedGraph``` for representing and manipulating graph structures.

-**Also note that almost of all of the tasks under this category are not specific to COBOL, and can be used for analysing control flowgraphs derived from any language.**
+**Also note that most of the tasks under this category are not specific to COBOL, and can be used for analysing control flowgraphs derived from any language.**

 ### Exposing a basic transpilation Model (Instructions and Basic Blocks)